Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 I had to make it clear which dtypes the protocol needs to support and how can I handle them in Vaex.
 With that I could start with simple dtypes and work my way to the ones hardest to implement.

-To find out more about data types in the dataframe protocol visit https://github.com/data-apis/dataframe-api/issues/26.
+To find out more about data types in the dataframe protocol visit [this DataFrame API issue on GitHub](https://github.com/data-apis/dataframe-api/issues/26).

-A [prototype implementation](https://github.com/data-apis/dataframe-api/blob/27b8e1cb676bf10704d1dfc3dca0d0d806e2e802/protocol/pandas_implementation.py) for Pandas dataframe has already been written so I started here with the most simple part - `int` and `float` dtype.
+A [prototype implementation](https://github.com/data-apis/dataframe-api/blob/27b8e1cb676bf10704d1dfc3dca0d0d806e2e802/protocol/pandas_implementation.py) for Pandas dataframe has already been written so I started here with the most simple part - `int` and `float` dtypes.
 Very soon in the process of researching I had to get acquainted with the term buffers and array interface.

 ### Array interface and buffers

 When the `from_dataframe` method iterates through the columns it basically transfers the problem to columnar level where the interchange of data is really happening.
 That means array API is used.

-**Array API?** Just like we want to convert one type of dataframe into another, there are different protocols that do similar with columns/arrays/tensors.
-This is what is meant when array API term is used.
-For more information see https://data-apis.org/array-api/latest/design_topics/data_interchange.html.
+**Array API?** Similar to the idea of converting one type of dataframe into another, array API interchange mechanism supports converting one type of array into another.
+An array is a (usually fixed-size) multidimensional container of items of the same type and size ([source](https://data-apis.org/array-api/latest/purpose_and_scope.html#terms-and-definitions)).
+You can also call it a column, tensor, ...
+For more information see [the Data interchange mechanisms section in the Data APIs documentation](https://data-apis.org/array-api/latest/design_topics/data_interchange.html).

+There are three relevant existing protocols that support array interchange and they are [buffer protocol](https://docs.python.org/3/c-api/buffer.html), [`__array_interface__`](https://numpy.org/devdocs/reference/arrays.interface.html) and [DLPack](https://github.com/dmlc/dlpack).

-The best candidate for the array protocol is chosen to be [DLPack](https://github.com/dmlc/dlpack).
-Pandas and Vaex don't have this protocol implemented so instead we interpret a raw pointer through the use of [`array_interface`](https://numpy.org/devdocs/reference/arrays.interface.html).
+The best candidate for the array API is chosen to be DLPack.
+Pandas and Vaex don't have this protocol implemented so instead we receive the information about the location where the data is stored in memory with the use of [`array_interface`](https://numpy.org/devdocs/reference/arrays.interface.html).
 Therefore in Pandas and Vaex implementations the columns are read as NumPy arrays (ndarrays) via `array_interface`.

 The specifications of the buffer, for example, buffer size, a pointer to the start of the buffer, DLPack attributes and a string representation of the buffer, are a part of the `_VaexBuffer` class.